gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

     	Text : Texas Education Agency, Entry : ORG

-Collecting headlines for all the websites now.
+Now we will be collecting headlines for all the websites now.

 Crawling through the required web pages through their urls and printing the headlines and named entities associated:
 ```python